 Note for customers decrypting LDAP traffic with ExtraHop: Simple auth is safe when paired with TLS, so if you're decrypting traffic, there's another step to take.
 LDAP Request records with a Server Port of 636 can typically be ignored, since this conventionally means TLS is in use.
 For a given LDAP Request record using Simple auth, add a filter on the Flow value, then remove any Record Type restriction.
 If an SSL Open record shows up, that indicates that LDAP is being decrypted and Simple auth is safe.
 Alternatively, if a Flow record shows up with an L7 Protocol of "LDAP" (instead of "LDAP-SSL"), this indicates plaintext LDAP auth is in use, and further remediation steps are necessary.

-Providing easy-to-access visibility into your environment is something every network detection and response (NDR) solution should do, in addition to detecting threats on the network.
+Providing easy-to-access visibility into your environment, even into encrypted LDAP traffic, is something every network detection and response (NDR) solution should do, in addition to detecting threats on the network.

 ExtraHop Reveal(x) offers excellent visibility to help you identify and remove risk.
 In addition to LDAP passwords sent in the clear, Reveal(x) can help you find: